ArturoDent/command-alias/README.md

 ## Extension Settings

-This extension contributes the following settings:
+This extension contributes the following settings group:

-* `command aliases`: a group of commands and titles/aliases.
-Example in settings.json (user settings):
+* `command aliases`: a group of commands and their titles or aliases.
+You choose a command and add an alias to it.
+Example in `settings.json` (user settings):

 ```jsonc
   "command aliases": {